Visit New Hampshire

 Click here to view the Official White Mountains Visitor’s Guide.

-The Lakes Region of New Hampshire, the self-proclaimed “Oldest Summer Resort in America” is more than just a summertime destination, of course, with breathtaking scenery in the fall, and the lovely hotels in the principal lakeside towns of the region, Moultonborough, Wolfeboro, and Meredith are quaint, quiet, off-mountain refuges for snowmobilers and skiers to unwind after a day on one of the major, easily drivable snowmobile trails and ski resorts nearby; indeed, Meredith’s rustic yet refined Church Landing hotel (a view of an autumn sunrise over Meredith Bay from one of its guestroom balconies is pictured at right), is considered one of the top five resort properties in the state.
+The Lakes Region of New Hampshire, home to over 273 lakes and ponds, is the self-proclaimed “Oldest Summer Resort in America”.
+The Lakes Region is more than just a summertime destination, of course, with breathtaking scenery in the fall, and the lovely hotels in Wolfeboro, and Meredith, the principal lakeside towns of the region, are quaint, quiet, off-mountain refuges for snowmobilers and skiers to unwind after a day on one of the major, easily drivable snowmobile trails and ski resorts nearby.
+Indeed, Meredith’s rustic yet refined Church Landing hotel (a view of an autumn sunrise over Meredith Bay from one of its guestroom balconies is pictured at right), is considered one of the top five resort properties in the state.

 Click Here to view the official Lakes Region Visitor’s Guide.

 Manchester and the Merrimack Valley

 Manchester is the most populous city, and the largest convention, sports, entertainment, and destination in New Hampshire, the home to the Hampshire Fisher Cats minor league baseball team and the Manchester Monarchs ECHL hockey team, a number of historic site.
 The Currier Museum of Art, Manchester’s principal tourist attraction, has a renowned collection of American and European art including works by Picasso, Matisse, Monet, O’Keeffe, Calder, Sargent and Andrew Wyeth, as well as two house museums designed by famed architect Frank Lloyd Wright.